5ecompendium/bestiary/_creatures/cube-of-anomalies.md

 attempt to pull the trapped creature free by taking an action to make a DC 15 Athletics check.
 On a success, they free the target from the prison.
-On a natural 1, they are pulled into the prison is well.
+On a natural 1, they are pulled into the prison as well.

 3. ***Yellow.*** <i>Blinding Beam.</i> The targeted creature must
 succeed on a DC 15 Constitution saving throw, taking